matpato/reportisel/README.md

 2. Description

-thesisisel This is the main directory and includes:
+reportisel This is the main directory and includes:

 	2.1 Appendixes: Directory with tex files with a section or table of subsidiary matter at the end of a book or document;
 	2.2 Logo: Directory with Faculty logos;